IF YOU HAVE QUESTIONS RELATED YOUR RIGHTS, YOU CAN CONTACT OUR DATA PROTECTION OFFICER AT email@example.com or by contact form on our website.

 * This is a piece of information that is automatically transmitted from your electronic device when you use your browser.
 More information about what kind of information your browser transmits can be found on the sites of the browser companies (for example, Chrome).
 You can disable the transfer of cookies at any time in the browser settings.

 In essence, We only process information which you have already publically shared via open accounts of the social networks: Instagram, YouTube, TikTok, Twitch.
 We process Your personal data and ensure them to be processed in compliance with Applicable Law and namely in accordance with the principle of “lawfulness, fairness, transparency” (Art.
 5(1)(a)), and We respect Your rights (see section below).

 |Information about Influencer (categories of personal data):||Legal basis for processing (Art.
 14(1)(c) GDPR)||Purposes for processing (Art.
 14(1)(c) GDPR): Reason for collection|

 |1.
 A link to Influencer profile, full name, avatar, language, biography, country/city/state, brand and common interests, notable engaged users, sponsored posts.

 3. Images, graphics, photos, profiles, audio and video clips, sounds, musical works, works of authorship, applications, links and other content or materials from your social network profile.

-We have a legitimate interest in using the data made available by Influencers via social networks for commercial purposes without affecting Influencer’s fundamental rights and freedoms.
+We have a legitimate interest in using the data made available by Influencers via social networks for direct marketing purposes (Recital 47 GDPR) without affecting Influencer’s fundamental rights and freedoms.